Skip to main content

 What is our Action Plan?

-Beginning in September of 2017, staff met to discuss what we believed were the important elements to a good school.
-Using the Appreciative Inquiry Model we identified our strengths as a school and this led to our guiding beliefs.
-This two year long process involved a number of stakeholders and resulted in the identification of two main goals along with strategies.
-As with any endeavour that intends to enhance the life experience for humans, our goals and plans will continue to change over time.
-We are proud of the work that has been completed and excited to be taking on a new goal and strategies in September 2022.
+Using the Appreciative Inquiry Model staff has identified our strengths as a school and this led to our guiding beliefs.
+This process involved a number of stakeholders and resulted in the identification of two main goals along with strategies.
+As with any endeavour that intends to enhance the life experience for humans, our goals and plans continue to change over time.
+We are proud of the work that has been completed and excited to be taking on a new goal and strategies in September 2023.

 Goal 1: To improve literacy skills in Kindergarten to Grade Seven students.